SanjayPJ/sanjaypj.github.io/content/posts/classic-to-modern.md

 title: "The Evolution of Motorcycle Manufacturing: From Classic Charm to Modern Precision"
 draft: false
 date: 2024-12-29T14:36:13.583Z
-description: "Explore the fascinating world of motorcycle manufacturing.
-From the traditional craftsmanship behind the Royal Enfield Classic 350 to the high-tech precision of the KTM Duke 390 and Triumph Speed 400.
-Learn how automation, robotics, and advanced materials are shaping the future of bike production."
+description: "This comprehensive study delves into the evolution of motorcycle manufacturing techniques, focusing on the transition from classic motorcycle styles to contemporary models.
+It examines the interplay of aesthetics, tradition, and modern engineering in motorcycle production, highlighting key aspects across various segments."
 categories:
   - Motorcycles
   - Manufacturing